wxcuop/algorithmic-trading/README.md

 As a solo team lead, you'll wear multiple hats:

 - **Data Engineer:** Modify scripts to load external market data into AWS.
-- **Data Scientist:** Load data into your ML environment, analyze it, train models, and make predictions.
+- **Quant and Quant Developer:** Load data into your ML environment, analyze it, train models, and make predictions.
-- **Trader:** Use different trading strategies to maximize profit & loss while managing risk.
+- **Trader:** Use different trading strategies to monetize alpha while managing risk.

 ---